terefang/rpg-srds/SRD_Bare_Bones_Lite_d100.md

 ### Culture

 * You receive proficiency in the dominant language of your culture.
-If you already have proficiency, take another language known by your parents, or take a language secondary to your culture, or add +5 points to your finishing touches.
+If you already have proficiency in that language (from parents), take another language known by your parents, or take a language secondary to your culture, or add +5 points to your finishing touches.